News Media Corporation

 News Media Corporation (NMC) was an American family-owned newspaper corporation that published 25 different newspaper titles in five states across the United States.
 Until August 2025, it operated in smaller cities and towns with populations between 5,000 and 50,000 in the states of Arizona, Illinois, Nebraska, South Dakota, and Wyoming.
-On August 7, 2025, the company announced the sudden closure of all of it operations; although several papers were sold days before the announcement, the remaining papers closed, leaving many towns that it had served with no local news source.
+On August 7, 2025, the company announced the sudden closure of all of its operations; although several papers were sold days before the announcement, the remaining papers closed, leaving many towns that it had served with no local news source.

 History

 Founding and Acquisitions

 News Media Corporation was founded in 1975 by John C. Tompkins when at age 21 he purchased The Rochelle News-Leader.
 The company purchased The Clinton Daily Journal in 1980 and acquired Lindsey Publishing and seven of its Wyoming newspapers in 1987.
 The sale included the Record-Times, Torrington Telegram, Lingle Guide, Platte County Record-Times, Daily Telegram and Wyoming Government Report newspapers.

-NMC went on to buy the Register-Pajaronian in February 1995, King City Rustler, Soledad Bee, Greenfield News and Gonzales Tribune in April 1995, Brookings Register and Huron Plainsman in 1999, Siuslaw News in 2000, Atascadero News and Paso Robles Press in 2002, Lake Powell Chronicle in 2005, Cottage Grove Sentinel in 2006, Newport News Times in 2007, and Arizona Silver Belt in 2008.
+NMC went on to buy the Register-Pajaronian in February 1995, King City Rustler, Soledad Bee, Greenfield News and Gonzales Tribune in April 1995, Brookings Register and Huron Plainsman in 1999, Siuslaw News in 2000, Paso Robles Press in 2002, Atascadero News in 2003, Lake Powell Chronicle in 2005, Cottage Grove Sentinel in 2006, Newport News Times in 2007, and Arizona Silver Belt in 2008.